Attendance and Absence Reporting

 The Department for Education (DfE) makes it very clear that headteachers cannot authorise any leave of absence, including term-time holidays unless there are exceptional circumstances.
 Any absence without this agreement will be classed as unauthorised and would go down on the student’s records.

-Unauthorised absences of five or more consecutive days will lead to the issuing of a fixed penalty notice (FPN) regardless of the student’s previous attendance record and could even lead to further prosecution.
+Unauthorised absences of 9 sessions (4.5 days) will lead to the issuing of a fixed penalty notice (FPN) regardless of the student’s previous attendance record and could even lead to further prosecution.
 (If authorised, the Headteacher is also able to set a time limit on the leave of absence).

 Exceptional circumstances are described as unique or one-off events.
 They might include family emergencies, a sudden change in circumstances or a once-in-a lifetime opportunity.